metaclass-nl/tutorial-api-platform/README.md

 However, if you make your browser window small enough or zoom in far enough, it will be replaced by a single button.
-This is correct, but the title of the button (shown when yuo hover the mouse pointer over the button) now is:
+This is correct, but the title of the button (shown when you hover the mouse pointer over the button) now is:
 [object Object]

 Looks like the title of the button was not rendered as a react component, but simply